canfar/openstack-sandbox/doc/CANFAR_openstack_ldap_integration.md

       --tenant-id=[...services tenant id...] \
       --role-id=[...ResellerAdmin id...]
    ```
-   If you now connect to a dashboard for a [domain-enabled IceHouse OpenStack cloud](https://github.com/canfar/openstack-sandbox/blob/master/doc/OpenStack_identity.md#basic-setup), you should now be able to log in with the admin account (specify the **default** domain).
+   If you now connect to a [domain-enabled dashboard](https://github.com/canfar/openstack-sandbox/blob/master/doc/OpenStack_identity.md#basic-setup) for this cloud, you should be able to log in with the admin account (specify the **default** domain).
 It should also be possible to launch VMs etc.

 5. **Grant admin role to admin user on default domain**